Suhoy95/SNE-reports-2019-public/README.md

 crw-rw-rw- 1 root kvm 10, 232 Feb  3 13:50 /dev/kvm
 ```

-On the other side there is nothing about HVM in the CPU-info:
+On the other side there is no kvm-related linux-modules and nothing about HVM in the CPU-info:

 ```
+[root@laputa ~]# lsmod | grep kvm
 [root@laputa debian]# cat /proc/cpuinfo
 processor	: 0
 BogoMIPS	: 38.40